 That means you have to rely on people hitting your bio, or direct them toward a landing page or some other type of content.

-In other words, there are easier ways to do affiliate marketing – much easier.
+In other words, there are much better ways to do affiliate marketing.

 You can learn about some of those tactics by signing up for our FREE training on building highly profitable authority sites.

 But while it’s not the most obvious platform for affiliates, that doesn’t mean it can’t be effective.